 Vicky Wu Marketing Tweet

-However, based upon this tip she shared (the first SEO-related tip I’ve seen on her share anywhere), which said it was #1 in a series of more, she’s not an SEO expert.
-But would you know this by simply seeing this one post?
-Probably not.
+However, based upon this tip she shared (the first SEO-related tip I’ve ever seen her share anywhere), which said it was #1 in a series of more, she’s definitely not an SEO expert.

 If I need surgery, I’m probably not taking advice from my lawyer.
 Or from my hairstylist.
 Or my housekeeper.
 Or my accountant.
 All of these people are experts in their fields, but they are not experts in all fields.